Talon125/Talon125/README.md

 # Hello, World!
 I'll change this from time-to-time.
 For now, I'll show what I'm currently up to.

-Last updated: 2025-11-30
+Last updated: 2026-01-05

 ### Currently working on
-- Focussing on University of Applied Sciences (Bachelor's)
+- Focusing on University of Applied Sciences (Bachelor's)

+### On my radar
 - Adding new content to my website

-### On my radar
 - Check out Godot
 - Galaga '88 TAS (Goal: complete game with 1 ship (no double/triple ships allowed))
 - Tetris (Arcade, Atari) TAS (2 player, not sure where to stop)